Meeting the conditions of your offer

 A conditional offer means that you are required to meet certain conditions before beginning your degree with us.

-Any conditions of offer will be detailed on UCAS Track, UCAS Teacher Training Track or your offer email if you applied directly.
+Any conditions of offer will be detailed on UCAS Track, DfE Apply or your offer email if you applied directly.
 Your conditions are also on your applicant portal (for UCAS/PGCE applicants 24 hours after your offer email).

 A condition of offer may be: